Linaro/Connect/_posts/bkk19/sessions/2019-02-08-harmonizing-open-source-test-definitions.md

     to improve Linux for use in consumer electronics products, by improving Linux system testing, directing technical initiatives of the Linux Foundation, and encouraging companies to participate in the open source community.
-Tim has been working with Linux for over 20 years.'
+Tim has been working with Linux for over 20 years.
   speaker_company: Sony Electronics
   speaker_image: /assets/images/speakers/bkk19/tim-bird-sony.jpg
   speaker_location: ''